szpajder/dumpvdl2/README.md

 An output may also hang and stop processing messages (although this is a "shouldn't happen" situation).
 Messages will then accumulate in that output's queue.
-To prevent memory exhaustion, there is a high watermark limit on the number of messages that might be queued for each output.
+To prevent memory exhaustion, there is a high water mark limit on the number of messages that might be queued for each output.
 By default it is set to 1000 messages.
 If this value is reached, the program will not push any more messages to that output before messages get consumed and the queue length drops